blytkerchan/blytkerchan.github.io/_posts/2015-06-25-bayes-theorem-in-non-functional-requirements-analysis-an-example.markdown

 ---
 author: rlc
+categories:
+- Mathematics
 comments: true
 date: 2015-06-25 10:17:41+00:00
+excerpt: I am not a mathematician, but I do like Bayes' theorem for non-functional requirements analysis -- and I'd like to present an example of its application
 layout: post
-title: Bayes' theorem in non-functional requirements analysis -- an example
-wordpress_id: 3540
-categories:
-  - Anecdotes
-  - DNP3
-  - Industrial Automation
-  - Quality
-  - Smart Grid
-  - Software Engineering
 tags:
 - Bayes' theorem
 - non-functional requirements
 - requirements analysis
-excerpt: I am not a mathematician, but I do like Bayes' theorem for non-functional requirements analysis -- and I'd like to present an example of its application
+title: Bayes' theorem in non-functional requirements analysis -- an example
+wordpress_id: 3540
 ---

 <img src="/assets/2015/06/BayesTheorem.png" alt="Bayes' theorem">